AnimosWorkshop/Sor-Vault/Mechanics/Combat/Action Economy.md

 ## Movement

 The creature may move up to its movement speed.
 The total number of feet the creature may move is according to its highest movement speed type, and whenever it moves using its movement, movement speed of the matching type is expended.
 When a creature moves in what is called "difficult terrain", twice the movement speed is expended for each foot it moves.

+><u>Note:</u> All races and creatures have a base movement speed specified in their page.
+This value is used as a baseline, and is mentioned in different actions and features.

-For example, a creature with the following movement speeds: 20' walking, 50' flying, 20' burrowing, can move in the following example combinations:
+<u>Example:</u> A creature with the following movement speeds: 20' walking, 50' flying, 20' burrowing, can move in the following example combinations:

 - walk 20', burrow 20', fly 10'
 - walk 20', fly 30'